achaussier/francoralite/README.md

 ### Run stack

-> You must have docker compose installed inside a Python2 virtualenv
+> You must have Docker Compose 2 installed (update to last version)

 ```
-docker-compose up
+docker compose up
 ```

 ### Run tests (back and front)